 The Role of a Fiduciary in Your Estate

-Fiduciaries can serve in any number of roles in your estate as well, both before and after your death.
-They can include accountants, attorneys, bankers, business advisers, financial advisers, mortgage brokers, and real estate agents.
-They're hired to act in your best interests and they must set aside their own personal motivations in favor of your goals and wellbeing.
+Fiduciaries can serve in any number of roles in your estate, both before and after your death.
+Fiduciaries can be accountants, attorneys, bankers, business advisers, financial advisers, mortgage brokers and real estate agents.

-This fiduciary is responsible for settling your estate in accordance with the directions included in your last will and testament.
+This fiduciary is responsible for settling your estate following the directions included in your last will and testament.
 If you die without leaving a will, the court will appoint someone to this position.
 You can appoint one or more individuals or an institution, such as a bank or trust company.

-She's charged with gathering your assets and settling your final debts and tax obligations from estate funds, then distributing the remainder of your estate to your beneficiaries or, if you don't have a will, to heirs set by state law.
-Her fiduciary responsibility is to your beneficiaries as well as to your expressed final wishes.
+Executors are charged with gathering your assets and settling your final debts and tax obligations from estate funds, then distributing the remainder of your estate to your beneficiaries.
+If you don't have a will, they are responsible for ensuring your assets go to your heirs according to state law.
+Their fiduciary duty is to your beneficiaries as well as to your expressed final wishes.

 A trustee is responsible for managing assets that you've placed in a living trust.
-He must act in accordance with the directions you've included in the trust agreement, just as an executor must act in accordance with the terms of your will.
+They must act per the directions you've included in the trust agreement, just as an executor must act following the terms of your will.
 This can be one or more individuals or an institution, such as a bank or trust company.

 Many people act as their own trustees when they create revocable living trusts, appointing a successor trustee to take over later should they become incapacitated or at the time of their deaths.
 This is not an option with an irrevocable living trust.
 You must appoint someone else to act as a trustee from the beginning.

 In either case, the trustee also has a fiduciary responsibility to your beneficiaries after your death.
-His role as fiduciary does not end when you pass.
-It shifts to those who will benefit from your estate, and he must put their interests first in conjunction with your final wishes.
+The role of fiduciary does not end when you pass.
+It shifts to those who will benefit from your estate, and fiduciaries must put the interests of your beneficiaries first in conjunction with your final wishes.

-This fiduciary is responsible for making medical decisions on your behalf in accordance with directions you've set out in an advance medical directive, also sometimes called a medical power of attorney or a durable power of attorney for health care.
+This fiduciary is responsible for making medical decisions on your behalf following directions you've set out in an advance medical directive, also sometimes called a medical power of attorney or durable power of attorney for health care.

 Lawyers in all areas of practice are considered fiduciaries.
 Their fiduciary responsibilities and code of ethics are among the most ironclad and are handed down by the U.S. Supreme Court.
-To some extent, they're even covered by the U.S. Constitution such as in the case of issues of attorney-client privilege.
+To some extent, they're even covered by the U.S. Constitution.
 What you say to your lawyer stays with your lawyer in most cases.

-Unlike an executor or a trustee, an attorney's fiduciary obligation is to you, his client, not your beneficiaries.
-His role is to protect you and your estate and to ensure that your wishes are followed in indisputable documents that provide for them, such as your will.
+Unlike an executor or a trustee, an attorney's fiduciary obligation is to you, not your beneficiaries.
+The attorney's role is to protect you and your estate and to ensure that they follow your wishes in the documents that provide for them, such as your will.

-An attorney-in-fact, sometimes simply called your agent, is responsible for managing assets that are titled in your individual name.
-She acts in accordance with directions that you've included in a power of attorney.
-It can be one or more individuals and/or an institution, such as a bank or trust company.
+An attorney-in-fact, sometimes called your agent, is responsible for managing assets that are titled in your name.
+They act following directions that you've included in a power of attorney.
+It can be one or more individuals, institutions or both.

 This individual is responsible for taking care of you and your property if the court determines that you're mentally incompetent and in need of someone else to manage your affairs.
-This would be the case if you did not have a revocable living trust so a successor trustee would step in for you.
+This would be the case if you did not have a revocable living trust—a successor trustee would need to step in for you.

 You can designate this fiduciary in a free-standing legal document called an advance medical directive or in a medical or financial power of attorney.

-Planning a particularly complex estate might require the advisory assistance of a financial firm, a bank, or even a brokerage firm.
+Planning a particularly problematic estate might require a financial firm, bank or brokerage firm's advisory assistance.
 These fiduciaries are not limited to individuals.
-These types of business entities can also have fiduciary responsibilities that extend to all their employees, partners, corporate officers, and other personnel.
+These business entities also have fiduciary responsibilities that extend to all their employees, partners, corporate officers, and other personnel.

-You might entrust your assets to the care of these individuals during your lifetime but and the bulk of fiduciary responsibility shifts to your executor or to your successor trustee at your death.
+You might entrust your assets to the care of these individuals during your lifetime but the bulk of fiduciary responsibility shifts to your executor or successor trustee at your death.

-It's important that you choose one or more alternate fiduciaries in case your first choice can't or doesn't want to serve, and you should always check with the person you're thinking of appointing so you have a clear understanding of her feelings on the matter.
+It's essential that you choose one or more alternate fiduciaries if your first choice can't or doesn't want to serve, and you should always check with the person you're thinking of appointing, so you have a clear understanding of her feelings on the matter.